bel-caylor/new2/wp-content/plugins/the-plus-addons-for-block-editor/readme.txt

 - <strong>[On Scroll Animation ](https://theplusblocks.com/plus-extras/on-scroll-animations/)</strong> - Amazing On Scroll Animations for all your individual Blocks of Gutenberg, You can set up one-time scroll animation in Gutenberg or dual scroll animation It has more than 30 Animation styles.
 - <strong>[Live Copy Paste](https://theplusblocks.com/plus-extras/live-copy-paste/)</strong> - Use "Plus Copy" to transfer your Gutenberg Sections, Widgets & Columns from One site to another with simple method.
 It will change the way you are using Plus Design Templates, You just need to Live Copy from our demo pages and Paste it on your website directly.
 - <strong>[Smooth Scroll](https://theplusblocks.com/plus-blocks/smooth-scroll/)</strong> - Some pages of your site needs amazing smooth experience.
 You can do it using this plugin to have a smooth scroll effect for amazing UX on your website.
+- <strong>[Reading Progress Scroll](https://theplusblocks.com/plus-blocks/reading-scroll-bar/)</strong> - Display a visual indicator of user progress while scrolling through your webpage.
+This block helps you enhance the user experience by visually tracking their progress as they navigate your content.
+Scroll Circle and Bar Tracker for Blog readers.
 - <strong>[Display Condition Rules](https://theplusblocks.com/plus-extras/display-rules/) - Compatible with all  Gutenberg Blocks like Kadence Blocks, Premium Blocks, Essential Blocks, Stackable Blocks, Spectra Blocks or Ultimate Gutenberg Blocks
 - <strong>[Dark Mode](https://theplusblocks.com/plus-blocks/dark-mode/)</strong> - for Gutenberg Block Editor, works across all devices and is fully responsive.
 Instantly make your website more appealing to your audience.
 - <strong>[Ajax Search Bar](https://theplusblocks.com/plus-blocks/advanced-wp-ajax-searchbar/)</strong> - for WordPress Gutenberg.
 Using this Free Block you create Search Bar for WooCommerce Products, Blogs or any Custom Post Types with dropdown filters.